 Improper use and handling of chemicals during procedures or training can expose toxins to the environment beyond the controlled facility.

 Some dissection suppliers have acknowledged the risk of preservation chemicals and supply their specimens frozen (23)

 Diseases caused by pollution are responsible for 16% of deaths worldwide (23) and there is possible interaction between air pollutants and gene expression affecting human health (24).

 Waste from laboratories disposed of by incineration may contain 10-25% of substances which are “hazardous to humans or animals and deleterious to the environment” (25).
 Particulate matter, organic compounds, pathogens, and radioactive materials may be released as part of the incineration process and exposed into the surrounding environment.

-Exposure to these substances can cause cancers and respiratory illness, and can contribute to air and water pollution, acidification, and greenhouse gas emissions in the surrounding environment.
+Exposure to these substances poses risks to human health including cancers and respiratory illnesses.
+Environmental and planetary health risks include: air and water pollution, acidification, and greenhouse gas emissions in the surrounding environment.

 The presence of animal dissection in science classes and discussion of animals as ‘tools’ or ‘learning instruments’ during a vulnerable and key ethical development stage of life, alongside influenced dietary and lifestyle experiences, may contribute to the degradation of the appreciation of animals and the formulation of categories of animals with which people interact during their adult years, and the subsequent impact of these attitudes on the environment.

 Animal-free research: a reduction in waste